zenml-io/zenml/docs/book/reference/migration-guide/migration-zero-sixty.md

 While we were working on updating our `pydantic` dependency, the `label-studio-sdk` has released its 1.0 version.
 In this new version, `pydantic` V2 is also supported.
-The implementation and documentation of our label-studio integration have been updated accordingly.
+The implementation and documentation of our Label Studio integration have been updated accordingly.

 ### Skypilot